-We have received training on the security of members' assets and will continue to keep this under review.
+The Trustee received training on the security of members' assets in November 2023 and will continue to keep this under review.
 We take the security of assets into account when selecting and monitoring the funds used by the Plan.

 7 Trustee knowledge